uhray/turnkey/README.md

   - Success: http://site.com/?turnkey-verification=success
   - Failure: http://site.com/?turnkey-verification=failure

+  > If you want a JSON response instead of a redirect, add `?json=true` to the request.

 ## Configure

 To add turnkey to your application, you must launch it with configurations.
 Some required, some option.